 Ambassadors deliver the meals and then help patients by opening packages and taking off lids, if necessary.

 “I’m there to encourage patients to eat or at least try the food,” says Nicole Packard, Food Services Ambassador.
 “They choose what they feel like, and if it smells good and looks appetizing, people will think, 'Maybe I want to try it.'”

 Covenant Cuisine feedback has been positive.

 “I think most people are used to the model where hospital food is strictly regimented.
-I think they’ll be surprised by the flexibility of Covenant Cuisine and that they can order breakfast any time of the day,” says Ben.
+I think they’ll be surprised by the flexibility of Covenant Cuisine,” says Ben.
 “Every patient I’ve spoken to says they really prefer Covenant Cuisine to the old meal system.”

 “People may get better faster with the good food, but they may not want to leave,” he jokes.
 “They may feel that the food here is better than at home!”

 Misericordia Hospital Food Services Ambassador Ninderpal Kaur delivers patient Metro Magas his made-to-order lunch.

 Patient Metro Magas reviews his Covenant Cuisine menu at the Misericordia Hospital.

 A breakfast patients can order through Covenant Cuisine at the Misericordia Hospital.
 This breakfast includes scrambled eggs, toast, cereal, fruit, coffee, juice and milk.